fasyakhuza/MonoZtoLL/optimization/forYuehShun/total_background/README.md

 Then, change ```line 2``` of haddBackground.sh to be the folder path you located your output in your CERN EOS.

-After that, change ```line 5``` of haddBackground.sh to be the folder path to place the output of the merged files.

 Run for merging
 ```
 . haddBackground.sh